BlackDragonF/WordCounter/README.md

 * need a better way of error handling, in the current circumstance, program will exit directly if an error is detected.
 * the serialization of trie tree remains to be done.
 * trie tree can be traversed with the help of iterator.
-* need a better method to extract words.
+* need a better method to extract words, regex expression may be used.
 * the naive implementation of trie tree occupies much memory, which could be improved by using knowledge from compilers.
 * multithread programming can be used to improve the performance of the program.